-I am a proud father of three young boys, a frustrated Brit (at times), and a devoted Crystal Palace fan (UK soccer team).
+I am a proud father of three young boys, devoted Crystal Palace fan (UK soccer team), and co-host of the Fueling Creativity in Education podcast.
 Professionally, I work as a professor of Digital Media Design at the University of Connecticut.
-My research area is creativity inside design thinking.
-Within this topic I focus on the design and integration of digital media products in education and offer professional development to support this effort.
+My research area is creativity, design thinking, and education technology.
 I’ve also produced some super low-budget documentary films.
-Creativity in Education: Exploring the Imbalance is available on Amazon Prime.
-Although dated, this film offers a summary of creativity in education, particularly from an accountability and assessment perspective.
-I’m also working on a sequence of shorter films exploring education issues that impact the Class of 2032 and beyond.
+Perhaps most relevant is Creativity in Education: Exploring the Imbalance.
+Although dated, the film summarizes creativity in education, particularly from an accountability and assessment perspective.

 I started blogging almost a decade ago.
 My first blog was about education technology and project-based learning.
 I enjoyed the experience of managing a blog, it helped develop my writing, taught me about WordPress, Google Analytics, and marking content on social media.
 However, after the birth of my first son, I realized I had an intense passion for parenting and childhood development.
 I took this feeling and merged it with my growing interest in creativity studies and formed the website.
 Dads for Creativity has become a tool where I articulate thoughts on creativity and explore parental questions about facilitating originality, curiosity, wonder, and how we can support learning at home.

 An educational podcast that provides insights into the field of creativity research, including best practices for applying this knowledge to a traditional school environment.